Category Archives: Features

 Often enough managers loose enthusiasm when after some months huge device codes built with such trivial ‘solution’ eventually show execution speed far below their requirements.

-Optimal execution speed is only realized by efficient utilization of all computing resources.
+Optimal execution speed is only realized by efficient utilization of all compute resources.

 What may sound simple is actually a problem that has been waiting for a solution for more than two decades.
 Todays hardware is mostly heterogeneous.
 Even inside a single CPU there are at least two levels of parallelism.
 Often, there is also at least one GPU around.

 Nevertheless, this demanding approach still cannot harness all performance potential!
 Needless to say that such results are far from being expressive and easy to understand.
-ILNumerics Accelerator is here to solve this problem for the domain of numerical array algorithms.
+ILNumerics Accelerator is here to solve this problem for the large domain of numerical array codes.

 The Big Performance Picture